hackathonsforschools/website/docs/privacy-policy.md

 We may keep any data we collect about you for up to 12 months.
 Once this time period has expired we will delete your data.

-## Marketing

-We would like to send you information about products and services of ours that we think you might like as well as those of our partners.

-If you have agreed to receive marketing, you may always opt out at a later date.

-You have the right at any time to stop us from contacting you for marketing purposes.

-If you no longer wish to be contacted for marketing purposes, please unsubscribe at the bottom of one of our emails.

 ## What are your data protection rights?

 We would like to make sure you are fully aware of your data protection rights.
 Every user is entitled to the following: